 - End of IAP: Participants and mentors will submit online feedback forms to help improve the future development of the program.

-- Application deadline for Jan 2019 IAP was November 12
+- Application deadline for Jan 2020 IAP is November 8.
+Decisions will be made by November 20.

 The MIT DRP program is part of the DRP Network, a network of universities across the US with directed reading programs in mathematics.
 DRP mentors and mentees and find additional DRP resources through the DRP Network’s website: www.drp-network.org/resources.html